16. Environments and evaluation (*)#

 .

-Consider a similar expression to the above, but this
+Consider an expression similar to the above, but this

 expr_y2 <- quote(y()) # a call to something named `y`